-Georg Teufl is an occupation therapist and the founder Rewellio the virtual reality software that assists patients to get more therapy time during recovery from stroke or brain injury.
+Georg Teufl is an occupational therapist and the founder of Rewellio, the virtual reality software that assists patients to get more therapy time during recovery from a stroke or brain injury.

-Rewellio is a smartphone and tablet app that uses virtual reality to improve the hand function after a stroke or brain injury.
+Rewellio is a smartphone and tablet app that uses virtual reality to improve hand function after a stroke or brain injury.
 Rewellio enhances traditional therapy approaches like mirror therapy and motor imagery.
-The hand therapy app is supported by software, that reports back on the patients progress as well as, biofeedback to awaken sensory pathways and visual stimulation to cement new functions.
+The hand therapy app is supported by software that reports the patient’s progress and biofeedback to awaken sensory pathways and visual stimulation to cement new functions.

-Discover how to support your recovery after stroke go to RecoveryAfterStroke.com
+To discover how to support your recovery after a stroke, go to RecoveryAfterStroke.com

 4:26 Trying to reinvent the rehabilitation space

-6:18 I decided I want to work with people
+6:18 I decided I wanted to work with people

 16:48 EMG activation